Westerham: In Film

+Morris Dancing shown on Westerham green, before the Winston Churchill statue was erected.

+The former Westerham Railway is briefly shown in Look at Life (film series) episode, ' Draw the Fires ', from 1963.

+Newspapers

+The town is served by these local newspapers, Westerham County Border News and Sevenoaks Chronicle.

 Local sports clubs

 Westerham Cricket Club was founded in 1831, folded in 2004 and reformed in 2019.
 Previous home grounds: 1831 to 1874 Farley Common, Westerham; 1875 to 1987 Squerryes Park, Westerham; 1988 to 2004 Costell's Meadow, Westerham.
-The cricket club invited the football, rugby and netball clubs to join them in forming the Westerham Sports Association (WSA) which secured a grant to build the new clubhouse which opened in 1990 and still exists.
+In 1990, the cricket club invited the football, rugby and netball clubs to join them in forming the Westerham Sports Association (WSA) which secured a grant to build a new clubhouse which opened in 1990 and still exists.
+The Cricket Club now plays its home matches at Valence Park, a picturesque cricket ground on the outskirts of Westerham.

+Sir Winston Churchill Boxing club located at the Royal Standard Public House.

 Westerham is also home to a football team, Westerham Football Club, which was founded in 1888.
 Westerham Junior Football Club provide football for 5-18 year olds playing in the Tandridge and Crowborough leagues.
 Both clubs are located at King George V Playing Field.

 Westerham has two ladies netball teams that compete in the Tunbridge Wells League.
 Westerham also hosts a weekly parkrun on part of the Squerryes Estate.